fajoy/typhoonae/doc/source/introduction.rst

 <http://code.google.com/appengine>`_ application and deployed it successfully
 to the appspot you're probably asking how cool it'd be to get all that stuff running on your own hardware `at home`.
-Or you plan to build your own scalable app engine with high-performance, distributed services powered by one hundred percent open source.
+Or you plan to build your own scalable App Engine with high-performance, distributed services powered by one hundred percent open source.

-The basic idea of this document is to give a brief explanation on the principles and design descisions behind TyphoonAE.
-You can learn how to install your own App Engine runnig your GAE applications.
+The basic idea of this document is to give a brief explanation on the principles and design decisions behind TyphoonAE.
+You can learn how to install your own App Engine running your GAE applications.

-If you are interested in developing TyphoonAE itself, this book contains a refrence guide.
+If you are interested in developing TyphoonAE itself, this book contains a reference guide.
 You'll get an architecture overview and an introduction to the software under the hood of TyphoonAE.

 The philosophy behind TyphoonAE